ayantika-khanra/ayantika-khanra.github.io/content/project/instacart_dataset_EDA/index.md

-#### 4.3 Weekly and Daily Variations in Order Volume from Different Departments
+#### 4.3 Weekly and Daily Variations in Order Volume in Different Departments

 To understand customer purchasing patterns across product categories, we analyze how the number of purchases varies by day of the week and by department.
 We normalize the purchase counts for comparison across departments